This is the marketing plan for those who don’t have a marketing plan.

 It’s possible to get very scientific about your marketing.
 You can create measurable funnels and track prospective clients as they progress toward retaining your firm.

 That data can have a powerful impact on your success.
-But don’t let your inability to numerically verify the value of your effort paralyze you.
+But don’t let your inability to numerically analyze the value of your effort paralyze you.
 Act now, then measure later when you have the time to track your results.

-While measurement can wait, deadlines can’t.
+But while measurement can wait, deadlines can’t.

 Your marketing calendar drives the plan